 The opening night of William Shakespeare’s The Winter’s Tale took place on Sunday, February 12, 2017 at 7.30 p.m.
 The performance was directed by a young British director Polly Tritschler.
-The re-runs are planned for February 21 and 28, 2017 and April 5, 2017.
+The re-runs are planned for April 5, 2017.

 The set designers are Johannes Schütz and Yanjun Hu, the costume designer is Ana Savić Gecan, the composer of stage music is Marc Tritschler and the light designer is Aleksandar Čavlek.

 The cast for the performance is: Dragan Despot (Leontes, King of Sicilia), Alma Prica (Hermione, Leontes’s wife), Jan Nikola Baš / Lukas Ripli (Mamillius, Leontes’s son), Livio Badurina (Polixenes, King of Bohemia), Luka Dragić (Florizel, Polixenes’s son), Mislav Čavajda (Camillo), Slavko Juraga (Antigonus), Jadranka Đokić (Paulina), Silvio Vovk (Cleomines), Ivan Glowatzky (Dion), Alen Šalinović (Archidamus), Dušan Gojić (Shepherd), Damir Markovina (Shepherd’s son), Nikša Kušelj (Autolycus), Luca Anić (Perdita), Barbara Vicković (Mopsa), Dora Lipovčan (Dorcas).
 Borna Šercar, Fran Šercar (musicians-percussionists).